Installing the package from GitHub

 install.packages("NeEDS4BigData")

-5. A-optimality based sampling under measurement constraints for GLMs.
+- A-optimality based subsampling under measurement constraints for GLMs.

-1. Introduction - explains the need for sampling methods.
+- Introduction - explains the need for subsampling methods.

-For 2, 4 and 6 we assume the main effects model can describe the data.
-While for 3, 5 and 7 first we consider there are several models that can describe the big data, then later we assume the given main effects model is misspecified.
-Under these conditions from 2 − 7 we explore sampling for three given big data sets.
+For 2) we assume the main effects model can describe the data.
+While for 3) first we consider there are several models that can describe the big data, then later we assume the given main effects model is misspecified.
+Under these conditions from 2) and 3) we explore subsampling for four given big data sets.
+Further, to explore the computation time we ran simulations for the scenarios 2) and 3) where we compare our subsampling functions against full data modelling.